-I/we invite you to learn more about the Assateague and about land acknowledgement statements via resources available at MSAC.org and elsewhere, to consider donating or making institutional resources available to tribal peoples, and to reconsider in what ways you can improve your relationships with the lands you steward.
+I/we acknowledge that the Assateague continue to maintain relationships with the lands where we gather today.
+The Assateague have stewarded these lands and waters for generations.
+Assateague peoples successfully avoided the genocide attempt upon them by Edward Scarborough in the 1650s, and later signed several treaties with the Maryland Colony.
+Although many tribal members moved north into Iroquoian lands in the late 1700s, some remained and continue to steward this land.
+We acknowledge them and their ancestors and acknowledge that we are uninvited visitors on Indigenous lands.
+To make this statement more meaningful, I/we invite you to learn more about the Assateague and about land acknowledgement statements via resources available at MSAC.org and elsewhere, to consider donating or making institutional resources available to tribal peoples, and to reconsider in what ways you can improve your relationship with the lands you steward.